-CMA’s Code of Ethics and Standards of Practice is the foundation of the marketing community’s self-regulation.
-Unlike many other Codes that are only guidelines, CMA’s Code is compulsory for members and as such is a comprehensive regulatory framework governing members’ conduct.
+The Canadian Marketing Code of Ethics & Standards (formerly known as the Code of Ethics and Standards of Practice) is the foundation of the marketing community’s self-regulation.
+Unlike many other Codes that are only guidelines, the Code is mandatory for members and as such is a comprehensive regulatory framework governing members’ conduct.

 A. The Canadian Marketing Association

-B. Purpose of CMA Code of Ethics and Standards of Practice
+B. Purpose of Canadian Marketing Code of Ethics & Standards

-The CMA Code of Ethics and Standards of Practice (the “Code”) is designed to establish and maintain standards for the conduct of marketing in Canada.
+The Canadian Marketing Code of Ethics & Standards establishes and promotes high standards for the conduct of marketing in Canada.

-Members of the Canadian Marketing Association recognize an obligation – to the consumers and businesses they serve, to the integrity of the discipline in which they operate and to each other – to practise to the highest standards of honesty, truth, accuracy, fairness and professionalism.
+Members of the Canadian Marketing Association recognize their obligation – to the consumers and businesses they serve – to maintain the highest standards of honesty, truth, accuracy, fairness and professionalism.